nileahtobhair/nileahtobhair.github.io/_posts/2016-09-06-why-write-a-blog.md

 In retrospect , it's easy to see why I never progressed in any significant way with my writing.
 Writing , like anything requires time , patience and extreme dedication and I didn't give it that.
 And that is what I intend to do now.
 I created this site about a year ago and since then I haven't contributed to it in any kind of meaningful way, beyond small styling and layout changes or the odd blog post.
 I still find the articles hard to read, an untrue representation of me.

-This is all to say that from this point forward I'm committing to write at least one blog post a week be it an article, essay , tutorial or opinion piece.
+This is all to say that from this point forward I'm committing to write at least one blog post a month be it an article, essay , tutorial or opinion piece.
 That the reason for writing this blog to publish on the internet for everyone who wants to can see , is a way to keep myself accountable to my commitment to become a better writer.
 That will hopefully allow me to progress to a stage where I can read something I wrote and feel feel a connection to it or ,at the very least, not cringe at it's existence.